outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - youre looking for object intersections or object patterns that share resources in some way and reduce costs for each other by interacting
                   - this means you want to focus on combinations that increase the likelihood of interactions with other objects, just like the base number 10 has interactions with value position (digit definition) & the move operation, and multipliers having a common base having interactivity in their exponents
+                  - youre also looking for shared spaces that can act as interfaces (common bases, formats, standards) where calculations are more trivial (addition rather than multiplication) because the values are already standardized
+                  - operations may develop on these shared spaces, leading to efficient object interactions

               - you can also start with a set of unit or efficient operations and build functions out of them that iteratively fulfill higher & higher intents